 Finally, you have to think carefully about changes you must make to your classroom environment and instruction to impact student beliefs and turn the ship around.
 Not an easy task.
 My personal professional development goal this year is helping my students develop a growth mindset, so I am studying growth mindset and brain research and working to incorporate lessons on both into my instruction.
 It also requires how we ourselves think and talk about math.
 My plan is to administer the survey at the end of the year so I can measure the success of the changes to my instruction and classroom.
 Hopefully, I’ll see improvement not only in their attitudes, but also their performance.

 If you’d like to give my survey a try, click here to grab your copy.
+There is both a print and a digital version.
 If you use it, I hope you’ll come back to this post and comment on your results!